-Size: 18″ x 24″ Support: Gallery Wrap Stretched Canvas Description: A realistic composition of three wild African giraffes on the open planes of the Serengeti.
-This painting was commissioned and has sold.
-If you desire a something similar, Teresa Bernard does commissions.
+Size: 18″ w x 24″ h Support: Gallery Wrap Stretched Canvas Description: A realistic composition of three wild African giraffes on the open planes of the Serengeti.
+This painting was commissioned work and has sold, however, if you desire a something similar, Teresa Bernard does commissions.
 Click on the link for more information.

 Hi Teresa, we received the paintings.
 They’re beautiful!
 Thank you very much.
 Our eldest will love the giraffes. — G. Callan, San Diego CA